-Today I want to talk to you about what we can learn from E-commerce when it comes to marketing a recruitment and staffing company.
+Today I want to talk to you about what we can learn from E-commerce when it comes to a recruiting service and marketing a recruitment and staffing company.
 Now, over the weekend we had some friends here, and I must confess we had one of those mornings yesterday where we did a bit of an Amazon blitz.

 So, you know what it’s like, you go on to Amazon, you’re looking for a book that one of your friends has just said “That’s great, you need to get that,” but it was more than one or two, let’s say that.